+This one thing is the biggest predictor of divorce.
 You may know Dr. John Gottman as “the guy that can predict divorce with over 90% accuracy.”
-His life’s work on marital stability and divorce prediction has been well documented in the national media, and it was even featured in the #1 bestseller Blink by Malcolm Gladwell.
+His life’s work on marital stability and divorce prediction is world-renowned—featured in the #1 bestseller Blink by Malcolm Gladwell.

 After watching thousands of couples argue in his lab, he was able to identify specific negative communication patterns that predict divorce.
 He called them The Four Horsemen of the Apocalypse, and they are criticism, contempt, defensiveness, and stonewalling.